How to buy Bathurst Resources shares

 Own Bathurst Resources shares in just a few minutes.

 Bathurst Resources Limited is a coking coal business based in Australia.
-Bathurst Resources shares (BRL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.04 – a decrease of 2.44% over the previous week. and has a market cap (total outstanding shares value) of $70.1 million.
+Bathurst Resources shares (BRL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars. and has a market cap (total outstanding shares value) of $61.5 million.

 How to buy shares in Bathurst Resources